aler9/dctk/README.md

 #### Installation

 Go &ge; 1.11 is required.
-When using modules (i.e. there's a go.mod file in your project folder), it is enough to write the library name in the import section of the source files that are referring to it.
+If modules are enabled (i.e. there's a go.mod file in your project folder), it is enough to write the library name in the import section of the source files that are referring to it.
 Go will take care of downloading the needed files:
 ```go
 import (
     ...